-- Challenge people at the record companies, your own corporate office, and consultants to pursue innovation with you.
+• Challenge people at the record companies, your own corporate office, and consultants to pursue innovation with you.
 Encourage them to commit money and time to organizational and product development mechanisms that support innovation.
 In a multi-product corporate environment, the savvy operators know that different products are in different phases at different times.
-A little bit of wise investment will put Country back in the "cash cow" category in good time. - Become a perpetual student.
+A little bit of wise investment will put Country back in the "cash cow" category in good time. • Become a perpetual student.
 When you're no longer willing to learn and experiment, you become a follower-so read, listen, think, imagine, write.
-Put this on your calendar as part of your job or career development efforts, not just something you do when you - · Get yourself and your bosses ready for you to make some mistakes.
-Revolutions are messy. - · Become an artist.
+Put this on your calendar as part of your job or career development efforts, not just something you do when you have time. • Get yourself and your bosses ready for you to make some mistakes.
+Revolutions are messy. · Become an artist.
 Learn how to do the creativity thing.
 Put some fun back into doing radio.
-One good starting place is Roger von Oech's book, A Whack on the Side of the Head. - Figure out who the "innovation leaders" are at your station, company, etc., and create some of your own mechanisms for unleashing creativity with them, such as regular staff brainstorms, an imaginary radio station that specializes in breaking the rules, awards for notready-for-prime-time spots, promotions, record mixes, etc. - And of course, the old tried-and-true ideas: designated dayparts and programs to appeal to the front of the Product Adoption Curve. - · Research the results!
+One good starting place is Roger von Oech's book, A Whack on the Side of the Head. • Figure out who the "innovation leaders" are at your station, company, etc., and create some of your own mechanisms for unleashing creativity with them, such as regular staff brainstorms, an imaginary radio station that special- "Consumers have a funny way of going wherever they must to find what they want and many have already left Country radio.
+Your job is to create the excitement to get them back." - Terrell McDaniel izes in breaking the rules, awards for notready-for-prime-time spots, promotions, record mixes, etc. • And of course, the old tried-and-true ideas: designated dayparts and programs to appeal to the front of the Product Adoption Curve. • Research the results!
 (You need data!)
 Pay attention to live venues and other formats for new trends.
 Hit the streets and do some direct observation of what your audience is going for nowadays.
 Take regular trips to Nashville and elsewhere to hear what the Lunatic Fringe and Innovators are doing there.
 And most important, get a feel for who among your listeners are on the front end of the curve.
 You may say-or hear your boss say-that you absolutely haven't the time or resources for this stuff.
 Take heart: the Product Adoption Curve suggests that there have to be only a few innovators, and most of the rest can just keep an eye on the process.
 Still, you should do what you can, if nothing else, for your own sake.
-History has shown that when absolutely everyone in an industry plays it safe, at some point, there is no industry left. ■ TERRELL MCDANIEL IS A NASHVILLE-BASED CONSULTING PSYCHOLOGIST WHO WORKS WITH CORPORATIONS TO CREATE SUCCESS STRATEGIES.
-HE CAN BE REACHED AT TMACD@ATTGLOBAL NET

-THE ACM TOP MALE VOCALIST WITH THE ACM'S ALBUM of the YEAR!
+History has shown that when absolutely everyone in an industry plays it safe, at some point, there is no industry left.
+TERRELL MCDANIEL IS A NASHVILLE-BASED CONSULTING PSYCHOLOGIST WHO WORKS WITH CORPORATIONS TO CREATE SUCCESS STRATEGIES.
+HE CAN BE REACHED AT TMACD@ATTGLOBAL.NET.
+ACM TOP MALE VOCALIST TH WITH THE ACM'S ALB UM of the YEAR!

-We dared to Dream it .. you shared the vision...
+KELM We dared to Dream it ... you shared the vision...

-THANK YOU COUNTRY RADIO!
+OBN THANK YOU COUNTRY RADIO!